ThinamXx/MLOps/MLOps Zoomcamp/03. Experiment Tracking & Model/README.md

    - Annotations.

 ### **MLflowClient Class**
-- A client of an MLflow Tracking Server creates and manages experiments andruns.
+- A client of an MLflow Tracking Server creates and manages experiments and runs.
 - A client of an MLflow Registry Server creates and manages registered models and model versions.